domoritz/assign-projects/README.md

-# Assign Projects to students
+# Assign Projects to Students

 Simple [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming) program that that calculates the optimal assignment of students to projects after the students provided a list of ranked choices.